sjroh/ArduinoWifi/README.md

 void showData(int connectionId, String result): it will respond String variable to connected device.

+void getJoinedIP(int connectionId): This will return a list of IP of connected devices.
+(ServerIP:ServerPort/?mode=1)

 void changeStatus(int connectionId): to change the status of client.
 (ServerIP:ServerPort/?mode=2&ip=ClientIP&power=[0/1])